 - Use and non-use values of salmon and how these are manifested among different stakeholders (commercial, recreational, subsistence, personal use): Information will focus on a coarse spatial distribution and relative valuation of salmon watersheds that support sport, commercial, and subsistence salmon fisheries.

 - Trends in human use of salmon: Data compiled from existing datasets for commercial, subsistence, and sport fishing for salmon will be made available from various sources housed within the Alaska Department of Fish and Game (ADFG), Commercial Fisheries Entry Commission (CFEC), Alaska Department of Revenue (DOR) and other institutions.
 The data will be divided into commercial participation, harvest and processing; subsistence harvest; recreational harvest; and personal use harvest.

-- Key threats to salmon-dependent communities: To understand key threats, we will both review relevant literature and data, and generate a list of stakeholder and community identified and discussed threats (via the Center for Salmon and Society workshop to be held Nov 1-4, 2016).
+- Key threats to salmon-dependent communities: To understand key threats, we are both reviewing relevant literature and data, and generating a list of stakeholder and community identified and discussed threats.

 Group 3: Governance and Subsistence

-Team Members: Wilson Justin, Ahtna tribal member; Mike Williams, Akiak tribal elder; Nicole Kimball, former North Pacific Mngmt Council and Alaska Department of Fish and Game; Meagan Krupa, University of Alaska Anchorage Biologist; Molly McCarthy
+Team Members: Wilson Justin, Ahtna tribal member; Michael Williams, Akiak tribal elder; Nicole Kimball, former North Pacific Management Council and Alaska Department of Fish & Game; Meagan Krupa, University of Alaska Anchorage; Molly Cunfer (McCarthy), University of Alaska Anchorage

 Additional stakeholders will be identified to participate in roundtable discussions.